 - Women Who Means Business award, Sacramento Business Journal (2017)

 Trish comes from a large extended Irish-Italian family from Philadelphia where her love of food and big, loud family meals took root.
 She’s been known to host dinners where wine intersects with public policy.
-Trish moved west in 1976 to work with a nonprofit organization assisting farmworkers in California’s central coast and became a permanent Sacramento resident in 1986.
+Trish moved west to work with a nonprofit organization assisting farmworkers in California’s central coast and became a permanent Sacramento resident in 1986.

 A proud mother of three sons, Trish lives in an all-sports, all-the-time household.
-She graduated cum laude from Georgetown University in 1971 with a degree in Spanish and holds a master’s degree in City and Regional Planning from the University of Pennsylvania.
+She graduated cum laude from Georgetown University with a degree in Spanish and holds a master’s degree in City and Regional Planning from the University of Pennsylvania.